luiz-chagas/react-services-architecture/README.md

 # React Auth Service

-This project shows an example of how to set up an authentication service interface so external providers can adapt to your application.
+This project shows an example of how to set up a service interface so external providers can adapt to your application.

 ## Structure

-This application defines an interface `AuthService` that must be implemented by external providers.
+This application defines some service interfaces (example: `AuthService`) that must be implemented by external providers.

-It also defines a hook `useAuth` that integrates with the current provider and makes it available for consumers (React components/hooks in this case)
+It also defines hooks (example: `useAuth`) that integrates a service provider and makes it available for consumers (React components/hooks in this case)

+## Defining new services

+Defining new services isn't complicated, it feels a little cumbersome at first but the idea is that you have a more maintanable piece of software down the road.
+Here are the steps to create a service that fits this design/architecture:

+1. Define the service interface `src/services` at a high level, try to include all the necessary functions to make it operational
+2. Create a react provider for it `src/ui/providers`.
+This provider creates a React Context and defines what consumers will get out of the `useService` hook and also handle any stateful logic in a generic way
+3. Make a connector (called adapter `src/adapters`) from whatever external service you are using into the service you defined on step 1.
+4. Put it all together inside your main App `src/ui/App.tsx` (React Provider + Adapter), best practice is to make the service a parameter of your application and pass it in whenever you instantiate your app (`src/index.tsx`).

 ## Why is this important